 - regional banks in financing residential and commercial real estate projects ranging from $1 million to $150 million in the Mid-Atlantic region

-- a major worldwide retail chain in acquisitions and zoning and land use proceedings for new and existing megastores and shopping centers
+- major worldwide retail chains in acquisitions and zoning and land use proceedings for new and existing stores and shopping centers

 - a large regional bank in a $24 million construction loan for an age-restricted housing development in Chester County, Pennsylvania (largest construction loan in bank’s history)

-- a professional athletic association and nonprofit group in the acquisition of new regional headquarters
+- professional athletic associations and nonprofit groups in the acquisitions of new regional headquarters

 - a consortium of cellular telephone companies in ground-breaking real estate tax assessment appeals